torchnyu/blog/_posts/2020-01-25-hey-man-i-have-a-startup-idea.md

 What are your skills?
 Are you also a great programmer?
 Do you know a lot about a particular niche?
 Do you have business skills?
 What are these skills?
 What's your work experience?
-Quite honestly I wouldn't mind if a person just handed me their resume.
+I wouldn't mind if the person just handed me their resume.

 A lot of entrepreneurs treat finding a technical person like hiring an employee.
 They explain the company, then either the developer wants to